codrut/react-sweetalert2/README.md

 ## Introduction

-This package is forked from https://github.com/chentsulin/sweetalert-react and adopted for https://github.com/limonte/sweetalert2
+This package is forked from https://github.com/alex-shamshurin/sweetalert2-react, which is forked from https://github.com/chentsulin/sweetalert-react and adopted for https://github.com/limonte/sweetalert2

 ## Install